 6) While the mixture simmers, rinse the eggs under cold water until they’re no longer hot.
 Peel and slice in half.

-7) Before serving, remove the bay leaf, stir in the kale and let it wilt.
+7) Before serving, remove the bay leaf, and stir in the lentils and kale, allowing the kale to wilt.
 Scoop into a bowl and top with lemon slices and sliced eggs.